-THIRD: Holding an organic view of life, humanists find that the traditional dualism of mind and body must be rejected.
+THIRD: Humanists find that the traditional dualism of mind and body must be rejected.

 FOURTH: Humanism recognizes that man’s religious culture and civilization, as clearly depicted by anthropology and history, is the product of a gradual development due to his interaction with his natural environment and with his social heritage.
-The individual born into a particular culture is largely molded by that culture.
+That culture mostly molds the individual born into a particular culture.

 FIFTH: Humanism asserts that the nature of the universe depicted by modern science makes unacceptable any supernatural or cosmic guarantees of human values.
-Obviously humanism does not deny the possibility of realities as yet undiscovered, but it does insist that the way to determine the existence and value of any and all realities is by means of intelligent inquiry and by the assessment of their relations to human needs.
+Humanism does not deny the possibility of realities as yet undiscovered.
+Still, it does insist that the way to determine the existence and value of any facts is utilizing intelligent inquiry and by the assessment of their relations to human needs.
 Religion must formulate its hopes and plans in the light of the scientific spirit and method.

-SIXTH: We are convinced that the time has passed for theism, deism, modernism, and the several varieties of "new thought".
+SIXTH: The time has passed for theism, deism, modernism, and the several varieties of "new thought."

 EIGHTH: Religious Humanism considers the complete realization of human personality to be the end of man’s life and seeks its development and fulfillment in the here and now.
-This is the explanation of the humanist’s social passion.
+Here and now is the explanation of the humanist’s social passion.

 TENTH: It follows that there will be no uniquely religious emotions and attitudes of the kind hitherto associated with belief in the supernatural.

-TWELFTH: Believing that religion must work increasingly for joy in living, religious humanists aim to foster the creative in man and to encourage achievements that add to the satisfactions of life.
+TWELFTH: Believing that religion must work increasingly for joy in living, religious humanists aim to foster the creative in man and to encourage achievements that add to the satisfaction of life.

 THIRTEENTH: Religious humanism maintains that all associations and institutions exist for the fulfillment of human life.
 The intelligent evaluation, transformation, control, and direction of such associations and institutions with a view to the enhancement of human life is the purpose and program of humanism.
-Certainly religious institutions, their ritualistic forms, ecclesiastical methods, and communal activities must be reconstituted as rapidly as experience allows, in order to function effectively in the modern world.
+Indeed, religious institutions, their conventional forms, ecclesiastical methods, and communal activities must be reconstituted as rapidly as experience allows, to function effectively in the modern world.